 Psychology with a Specialization in Clinical Psychology (Ph.D.)

-Accredited by the American Psychology Association, Illinois Tech’s Ph.D. in psychology with a specialization in clinical psychology offers intensive training based on the Boulder Scientist/Practitioner model and cognitive-behavioral theoretical foundations.
+With a recent 10-year re-accreditation decision from the American Psychological Association, Illinois Tech’s Ph.D. in psychology with a specialization in clinical psychology offers intensive training based on the Boulder Scientist/Practitioner model and cognitive-behavioral theoretical foundations.
 The program emphasizes a balance of clinical practice and the understanding and conduct of clinical psychological research, generally preparing you for licensure eligibility (although licensing requirements vary by jurisdiction).
 Practice experiences include exposure to diverse populations.
 A student’s training in practice and research begins in the first year and continues throughout their graduate career.
 Several students each year are admitted into a rehabilitation concentration.